 Apart from many of their other uses, couplings are very convenient for defining metrics on the space of probability distributions.
 There are many interesting metrics defined via so-called ``optimal" couplings.
-We first illustrate this point using one familiar example, and then define new information-theoretic metrics based on the minimum entropy coupling.
-Given two probability distributions $P$ and $Q$, one could measure the ``distance" between them as follows.
-Consider all possible random pairs $\left(X,Y\right)$ with marginal distributions $P$ and $Q$.
-Then define some measure of dissimilarity of $X$ and $Y$, for example ${\mathbb{P}}(X\neq Y)$, and minimize it over all such couplings (minimization is necessary for the triangle inequality to hold).
-Indeed, this example yields the well-known total variation distance \cite{peres}:
+We illustrate this point below using one familiar example, and then define new information-theoretic metrics based on the minimum entropy coupling.
+Similar approaches are also used in the literature for defining measures of distortion (that are not necessarily metrics) between random objects; see, e.g., \cite{gray} for the corresponding definitions and their applications in rate distortion theory.

+Given two probability distributions $ P $ and $ Q $, one could measure the ``distance" between them as follows.
+Consider all possible random pairs $\left(X,Y\right)$ with marginal distributions $ P $ and $ Q $.
+Then define some measure of dissimilarity of $ X $ and $ Y $, for example $ {\mathbb{P}}( X \neq Y ) $, and minimize it over all such couplings (minimization is necessary for the triangle inequality to hold).
+Indeed, this example yields the well-known total variation distance \cite{peres}

-where the infimum is taken over all joint distributions of the random vector $(X,Y)$ with marginals $P$ and $Q$.
-Notice that a minimizing distribution (called a \emph{maximal coupling}, see, e.g., \cite{sason}) in \eqref{variation} is ``easy" to find because ${\mathbb{P}}(X\neq Y)$ is a linear functional in the joint distribution of $(X,Y)$.
-For the same reason, $d_\text{V}(P,Q)$ is easy to compute, but this is also clear from the identity \cite{peres}:
+where the infimum is taken over all joint distributions of the random vector $ (X, Y) $ with marginals $ P $ and $ Q $.
+Notice that a minimizing distribution (called a \emph{maximal coupling}, see, e.g., \cite{sason}) in \eqref{variation} is ``easy" to find because $ {\mathbb{P}}( X \neq Y ) $ is a linear functional in the joint distribution of $ (X, Y) $.
+For the same reason, $ d_\textsc{tv}(P, Q) $ is easy to compute, but this is also clear from the identity \cite{peres}